 We all know the film-like tale of Kim Kardashian’s Parisian hold-up, in which robbers stole $10 million worth of the star’s jewellery.
-Among the stolen goods was Kim’s brand new 20ct flawless emerald cut diamond ring, a second engagement ring and 33rd birthday present from husband Kanye West.
+Among the stolen goods was Kim’s brand new 20ct flawless emerald cut diamond ring, a second engagement ring and 33rd birthday present from then-husband Kanye West.
 The ring was design in the same style of Kanye’s original engagement ring for Kim, a 15ct cushion cut diamond set with a super thin pavé band.
-Still shaken from the ordeal, Kim now prefers to wear an understated diamond eternity ring on her wedding finger (and we’re all over this minimalist look!).
+Still shaken from the ordeal, Kim forewent large diamonds to instead wear an understated diamond eternity ring on her wedding finger (and we’re all over this minimalist look!).

 If a big rock isn’t for you, an eternity ring could be a great, understated engagement ring alternative.
 From an ultra-thin Pavé Set Band, just like Kim’s, to a slightly more sizeable Princess Cut Channel Set Band or ethereal Montez Round & Marquise Eternity Ring - the eternity ring world is your oyster.